-17 Value at the first year of the RP.

-are controllable costs using the distribution parameter of 80% (1-20%)120, i.e. 96 units.
+Since DSO B has been given an efficiency score of 90%, it must remove inefficiencies of 10% over the RP.
+The controllable costs are therefore 120 in total; for the first year of the RP there are controllable costs using the distribution parameter of 80% (1-20%)120, i.e. 96 units.
 The temporarily non-controllable costs are therefore 1,080 units.
 DSO B is not an outlier in the efficiency benchmarking and there is therefore no efficiency bonus.